 lavender oil had lower heart rates than those who received lavender-free

-had healthy men and women go through three moderately painful procedures after
+aromatherapy could have a role in managing pain, Dr. Roger B. Fillingim had healthy men and women go through three moderately painful procedures after

 each of three aromatherapy sessions: one with lavender oil, one with rosemary

-advantage over water only when it came to participants' memory of their pain.
+over water only when it came to participants' memory of their pain.
+Even if the oil does not change a person's actual

 experience, it may reduce "negative recollections" of a painful procedure.
 And

 that might keep people from skipping trips to the doctor or dentist.
-SOURCE:

-Psychosomatic Medicine, July/August 2004.
+Psychosomatic Medicine, 2004.

-Essential Oils and Skin
+Essential Oils and skin

 Suppression of neutrophil accumulation in mice by cutaneous